FS-Researcher: Test-Time Scaling for Long-Horizon Research Tasks with File-System-Based Agents: Analyses

 \subsection{Scaling Effect of Context Builder}

 We study whether FS-Researcher exhibits test-time scaling by varying the computation allocated to the \textbf{Context Builder}.
 Concretely, we run the Context Builder for different numbers of rounds (3/5/10) before invoking the Report Writer.
-We additionally report the cost and web-browsing tool usage under different rounds in Appendix~\ref{app:cost}.
+We additionally report the cost and web-browsing tool usage under different rounds in Appendix~\ref{app:cost}, and show that context compression with a smaller summarizer model can reduce Context Builder cost by 47\% with negligible quality loss (Appendix~\ref{app:context_compression}).

 \paragraph{Knowledge Base.} Figure~\ref{fig:scaling} (left) summarizes how the KB grows with more context-building rounds.
 As the budget increases from 3 to 10 rounds, the archived information and notes keep increasing.
 Meanwhile, the downstream report becomes longer and contains more citations, indicating that richer KBs enable denser and better-grounded synthesis.
 Notably, KB growth shows diminishing returns: most gains occur from 3 to 5 rounds (e.g., +11.7 sources / +10.8 URLs) with smaller increments from 5 to 10 rounds (+5.5 / +5.9), suggesting that the KB becomes progressively more complete and the remaining information gaps shrink as more rounds are performed.
 The original aggregated statistics are provided in Appendix~\ref{app:scaling_data}.